FOG LIGHTS & DRIVING IN FOG

 When fog reduces visibility, the moisture in the fog reflects the light from normal car headlights back, making glare worse.

-The difference between fog lights and normal headlights is how they cut through fog to reduce glare:
+The difference between fog lights and normal headlights is how they cut through the fog to reduce glare:

-• Front fog lights are designed to shine downwards to illuminate the road below any hovering fog.
+• Front fog lights are designed to shine downwards to illuminate the road below any hovering fog

-• The top of the beam is cut off sharply so that the lights won’t reflect back off the fog.
+• The top of the beam is cut off sharply so that the lights won’t reflect back off the fog

-• They’re mounted lower down on the car so they can shine underneath the fog.
+• They’re mounted lower down on the car so they can shine underneath the fog

 Normal headlights aren't angled downwards in the same way and are mounted higher up on the front of the car.